 You can always be a swing or position trader.
 We’ll get back to that later.

-Meanwhile, let’s move on to how you actually make money in Forex.
+Meanwhile, let’s move on to how you actually make money trading currencies.
 Excited?
 You should be!